rapid7/insightconnect-workflows/workflows/Create_Incident_in_ServiceNow_from_Slack/help.md

  * impact
  * state
  * urgency

+ Fields that are required will depend on how your ServiceNow instance is configured. `short_description` is required for ServiceNow by default.

  For example, in a direct message to your Chatbot:
  * `create-incident short_description="New Alert to triage" description="The new alert contained indicators x, y, and z"`